 Pack some light snacks such as fresh fruits or sandwiches.
 Your kids will have more energy to keep up with you during a day-visit to The Flower Fields in Carlsbad.
-Furthermore, to comply with COVID-19 regulations, the farm doesn’t stock its vending machines in spring of 2021.
+Furthermore, to comply with COVID-19 regulations, the farm may not stock its vending machines in spring of 2022.

 Wear Caps and Hats